Project-Silicium/WoA-Guides/Porting/Device.md

 # Adding Devices

+If you have any issues ask on our [Discord](https://discord.gg/Dx2QgMx7Sv).

 ## WARNING

 If you port an Google or Sony Device there is an risk that your UFS gets wiped once you boot Windows (Will be unable to recover)